daruan-rst/Certified-AWS-Developer-Associate-Notes/3 - EBS/26 - Amazon EFS.md

     - Elastic - automatically scales thoughput up or down on your workloads
         - Up to 3 GiB/s for reads and 1 GiB/s for writes
         - Used for unpredicted workloads

+<br><br>

+#### Storage classes

+- Storage tiers (lifecycle management feature - move file after N days)
+    - Standard: for frequently accessed files
+    - Infrequent Access (EFS-IA): cost to retrieve files, lower price to store.
+Enable EFS-IA with a lifecycle policy

+- Availabilty and durability
+    - Standart: multi-AZ, great for PROD
+    - One zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS One Zone-IA)
+    - Over 90% Savings